 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Sokny is from Cambodia.
+She has 2 children.
 She needs a loan of $125 to buy material to weave mats.

 Sokny, a mother of two, grows rice and weaves mats.
 She does not have money to buy the materials she needs to weave her mats to supplement her rice crops.